Char-Hunt/Learning-Info-Sec/README.md

   - Assets, Threats, and Vulnerabilities
   - Play It Safe: Manage Security Risks
   - CompTIA Network+
+  - CompTIA A+
+  - ISC2 Certified in Cybersecurity
 ##
 ⚡SKILLS and EXPERIENCE:⚡
 - Linux